 Investing in Initial Coin Offerings (ICOs)

 An initial coin offering (ICO) is the crypto version of an initial public offering (IPO).
 The company seeks investments to develop a new cryptocurrency by offering it at a low price.
-Here, the taxable event occurs when you receive the new cryptocurrency, not when you invest into it.
+The taxable event occurs when receive the newly developed cryptocurrency and also later when you sell or convert it.

 Suppose you invest 1 BTC worth $50,000 into a new token, ABC.
 When the token is launched, you receive 4 ABC tokens.
 One month later, you sell your 4 ABC tokens for $80,000.
 Your capital gain of $30,000 will be subject to taxes.

 Margin transactions involve borrowing money from the exchange or platform to purchase cryptocurrency.
 Capital gains that occur when selling this cryptocurrency are taxable.
 You can also deduct the interest charged on the borrowed margin by reporting it on Schedule A of your tax return.

 Suppose you invest $20,000 and borrow $40,000 from your exchange to buy 2 BTC for $60,000 total.
 Three months later, you sell 2 BTC for $80,000 total and incur $600 in interest for borrowing $40,000 over the past months.
 Your $20,000 capital gain is taxable, and the $600 interest can be deducted using Schedule A (only when you choose to use the itemized deduction).